Commercial Roofing Contractor

-Sloped crickets made of ISO can made out of tapered insulation boards and configured between drains in a diamond shape or on a wall between through wall scuppers in a triangle shape.
+Sloped crickets made of ISO can be made out of tapered insulation boards and configured between drains in a diamond shape or on a wall between through wall scuppers in a triangle shape.
 These cricks prevent water from ponding and move it to the drainage system.

-Roof that are “dead flat” or have no structural slope can achieve positive drainage with a tapered insulation panel.
+Roofs that are “dead flat” or have no structural slope can achieve positive drainage with a tapered insulation panel.
 They can give your roof a quarter inch per foot slope which is more than adequate to eliminate standing water in the roof.